ZAHIRA’S PEACE

 A Survivor’s Journey

-"Zahira's Peace" is a feature documentary that tells the courageous story of Zahira, a young woman gravely injured on March 11, 2004 in the Atocha train station bombing in Madrid, which killed 191 people and injured 2,051 against the backdrop of the political changes that took place in Spain following those tragic events.
+Produced in association with Canal +, Spain, ZAHIRA’S PEACE, is a feature documentary that tells the courageous story of Zahira, a young woman gravely injured in the Atocha train station bombing in Madrid on March 11, 2004, which took the lives of 191 people and injured 2,051.
+The story unfolds against the backdrop of the political upheavel that roiled Spain in the wake of that tragic event.

 Produced and Directed by Nina Rosenblum